-Climate change threatens all of us, but not equally.
-We’re working with state and federal government to bring a justice lens to climate policy.
+Transitioning to a clean energy economy will affect us all, but not equally.
+We’re working in states and at the federal level to bring a justice lens to climate policy.

 Coordination across states to ensure state agencies aggressively pursue funding opportunities for climate justice under the Inflation Reduction Act and Bipartisan Infrastructure Law.